degathem/MOOCTextEditor/README.md

 ###Define a Binary Search Tree
 	a binary tree restricts any parent to have at most 2 children A BST must 1. be a binary tree, 2.
 Left subtrees are less than parent, 3.
-Right subtrees are greater than parent
+Right subtrees are greater than parent Binary search review: list is sorted, check middle element, if search is greater eliminate higher half of list, check  middle of new list etc...
 ###Identify valid Binary Search Trees
 ###Perform Search in a Binary Search Tree

 ###Insert an item into a Binary Search Tree
 ###Delete an item from a Binary Search Tree
 ###Explain the running time performance to find an item in a BST